Board of Directors

-Mr. Thomas is a partner in the corporate team of the law firm Wedlake Bell LLP in London.
-Martin specializes in advising on IPOs and secondary offerings of equity and debt on the London capital markets, corporate governance requirements for U.K. listed companies, corporate finance and M&A work (including cross-border transactions).
-Previously named one of The Lawyer’s “UK Hot 100 Lawyers” and ranked by both Chambers and Partners and Legal 500, Martin advises clients operating in a variety of sectors, including gas and oil, renewable energy, natural resources and mining, climate change, financial services and early stage technology.
-During his more than 30-year legal career, Martin has also held senior management positions including 7 years as the European Managing Partner of a global law firm headquartered in the United States.
+Mr. Thomas is a consultant in the corporate team of the law firm Wedlake Bell LLP in London.
+During a legal career of over 35 years, Martin has specialized in advising on IPOs and secondary offerings of equity and debt on the London capital markets, corporate governance requirements for U.K. listed companies, corporate finance and M&A work (including cross-border transactions).
+Previously named one of The Lawyer’s “UK Hot 100 Lawyers” and ranked by both Chambers and Partners and Legal 500, Martin has advised clients operating in a variety of sectors, including oil and gas, renewable energy, natural resources and mining, climate change, financial services and early stage technology.
+Martin has also held senior management positions including 7 years as the European Managing Partner of a global law firm headquartered in the United States.

 Rusty Hutson, Jr.

-Building upon his experiences in the oil & gas industry and the financial services sector, Rusty established Diversified Gas & Oil in 2001 as a cash flow model supported by mature, predictable long-life assets.
-After years of refining his strategy, Rusty and his team quietly took the company public in 2017 on the AIM growth market of the London Stock Exchange.
-Since going public, DGO has acquired nearly $1.8 billion in Appalachian upstream and midstream assets with net daily production of approximately 112,000 barrels of oil equivalency.
-In just three short years, the rapid growth of DGO’s asset portfolio led to a move up to the premium listing on the London Exchange.
-Rusty continues to lead his team and expand the company’s footprint throughout the Appalachian Basin while remaining focused on operational excellence, financial discipline and shareholder value creation.
+Building upon his experiences in the oil & gas industry and the financial services sector, Rusty established Diversified Energy in 2001 as a cash flow model supported by mature, predictable long-life assets.
+After years of refining this strategy, Rusty and his team quietly took the company public in 2017 on the AIM growth market of the London Stock Exchange.
+Since going public, DEC has acquired approximately $2.7 billion in upstream and midstream assets with net daily production of approximately 150,000 barrels of oil equivalency.
+Since its public debut, the rapid growth of DEC’s asset portfolio led to a move up to the premium listing on the London Exchange and a FTSE250 inclusion.
+Rusty continues to lead his team and expand the Company’s footprint throughout the United States while remaining focused on operational excellence, financial discipline and shareholder value creation.